KawarabeEcma/ecma-descriptions/youtube/stream.md

 I'll even read your English comments!
 In order to improve my delivery, please read the following rules:

 1. you are free to send me a chat (in Japanese or English only)
-2. please refrain from referring to VTuber(streamer) outside the Keilomi republic.
+2. please refrain from referring to VTuber(streamer) outside the Keiromi republic.
 3. Don’t be a jerk.
 4. I will not mention subjects that I am not comfortable with or do not want to touch.
 Sorry 🙇